 PLaSM also provides useful commands GRID and PRODUCT that make it easy to work with grids and Cartesian product geometries.
 The command GRID takes a list of positive and negative numbers where the positive ones stand for intervals (more precisely for their lengths) and negative for the lengths of spaces between the intervals.
 The intervals and spaces are placed on the right of the origin in the real axis.
-For example, g1 = GRID(5)

-creates a single interval (0, 5).
-The command
+For example, creates a single interval (0,5).
+The command creates three intervals (0,1), (1.5,2.5) and (3,4), leaving empty spaces of length 0.5 between them.
+There is no limit on the number of intervals.
+Next, the command